Moscow City Police: Moscow City Police Commissioners

 The Moscow City Police Commissioner (Officially Head of Internal Affairs of Moscow) is the head of the Moscow City Police.
 The Commissioner is appointed by the Mayor of Moscow, and serves at the Mayor's pleasure.
 The Commissioner is responsible for the day-to-day operation of the department as well as the appointment of deputies and subordinate officers.
-The Commissioner is a policeman administrator appointed by the Governor of Saint Petersburg, after the approvement of the Moscow City Duma, by recommendation of the President of Russia.
+The Commissioner is a policeman administrator appointed by the Mayor of Moscow, after the approvement of the Moscow City Duma, by recommendation of the President of Russia.
 There is a separate position of Chief of Police, the holder of which serves as the Deputy to the Head of Internal Affairs.

 The current Commissioner is Oleg Baranov, who was appointed by Mayor Sergey Sobyanin and took office on 23 September 2016.
-The longest serving Commissioner are Nikolai Arapov and Lev Tsinskiy who served for 12 years (1866-1878 and .1833-1845, respectively).
+The longest serving Commissioner are Nikolai Arapov and Lev Tsinskiy who served for 12 years (1866-1878 and 1833-1845, respectively).